Kryha/bot-busters/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
+If you have questions about how to use Bot-Busters, please read the [documentation][readme] and ask on [Discord][https://discord.gg/bgsMKgRz].
+The Aleo Discord is also a great place to browse and ask general questions.

 ## <a name="issue"></a> Found a Bug?